Weldon L. Kennedy

-History
+Early Life & Career

-Weldon was born on September 12, 1938, in Menlow, Texas, a small community in Hill County that no longer exists.

-Weldon attended various public schools in Texas, and received his high school diploma in Edinburg, Texas, where he was class president.
+Kennedy was born in 1938 in Menlow, Texas, a small community in Hill County that no longer exists.
+He attended various public schools in Texas, and received his high school diploma in Edinburg, Texas, where he was class president.
 He earned a Bachelor of Arts degree at the University of Texas, Austin, where he enrolled in the Naval Reserve Officers Training Corps.
-While in college he met his future wife Kathy Werner.
-He graduated, received his Naval commission, and was married all on the same day in May, 1959.
+While in college, he met his future wife Kathy Werner.
+He graduated, received his Naval commission, and was married all on the same day in May of 1959.
+After his commission, he served as a Lieutenant (junior grade) in the United States Navy's Office of Naval Intelligence from 1959 to 1963.